While a pessimist would say, “Nothing is original.” an optimist would say, “We're all inspired by each other.”

 In the creative industry, there are times when someone's “inspiration” is a pain in the ass.
 They may create a similar blog, or start a similar event and target your readers.
 Some might even take your photos and republish them claiming ownership, or even scrape your content completely from your blog.
 So where do you draw the line?
 And what can you do about it?

-While the obvious advice would be to tell other people to stop copying you, get lawyers involved, and to start a crusade.
+While the obvious advice would be to tell other people to stop copying you, get lawyers involved, such as those london solicitors, and to start a crusade.
 Our ideas are precious right?
 Well, the reality is you have to have a bullet proof case before pointing fingers and shaking heads.
 If it's merely a misunderstanding, then maybe it's something that can be fixed easily by a friendly email.
 However if it's more sinister and damaging, then action needs to be taken.

 Determine if it's just competition